wanoz/PanML/README.md

 # Import panml
 from panml import ModelPack

-# Import other required libraries
+# Import other modules/packages as required
 import numpy as np
 import pandas as np
 import torch
 import torch.nn as nn
-import torch.nn.functional as F from transformers import AutoModelForCausalLM, AutoModelForSeq2SeqLM, AutoTokenizer
+import torch.nn.functional as F from transformers import AutoModelForCausalLM, AutoModelForSeq2SeqLM, AutoTokenizer ...
 ```

 ### Using HuggingFace models